SyedUmaidAhmed/Rename-all-files-in-Linux/README.md

 Note:
-'a' is in the strating name of the file and 'b' is the name in which you want to convert your file.
+'a' is in the starting name of the file and 'b' is the name in which you want to convert your file.

 That's all for today.
 Thank you :) Have a nice evening !